limegimlet/covid_dataviz/index.md

 ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.

-The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the upper limit is 60%.
+The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the alerte maximale threshold is "only" at 60%.

 As of Oct 23 Auvergne-Rhône-Alpes & Ile-de-France are at 71% & 63% capacity, with [elective surgery already being postponed in IdF](https://www.liberation.fr/france/2020/10/08/le-covid-chamboule-de-nouveau-les-hopitaux-franciliens_1801793){:target="_blank"}.